Table of Contents

 Just because THC can be all-natural does not inherently make it a better option than traditional prescription pills.
 THC comes with its set of risks, like any drug.
 Because cannabinoid alters the functionality of the brain, it can impair a person’s ability to make memories as well as their motor skills.
 Therefore, the National Highway Traffic Safety Administration recommends waiting three hours after ingesting cannabis before driving.

 It is also possible to overdose on THC.
+When people smoke marijuana, the THC is rapidly absorbed into the bloodstream, leading to almost immediate psychoactive effects.
 Edibles are a potentially problematic source because the body needs approximately half an hour to breakdown the food and cannabis, which delays the onset of the effects.
 People who do not feel the immediate head or body high may then be tempted to ingest more to increase the intensity.

 CBD works in a parallel fashion to THC.
 The cannabinoids associates with specific receptors in the brain called CB1s and CB2s.
 These receptors are responsible for coordination, memory, thinking, and emotions as well as the immune system, respectively.
 The CBD actives these receptors, though, because it is not psychoactive, the compound will not alter a person’s state of mind.